What politicians won’t tell you

 Then, after World War II, a new player arose.
 Japan entered its industrial revolution, initially borrowing ideas and technology from around the world.
 Cheap labor allowed Japan to gradually dominate manufacturing and create an export-led powerhouse.
 People in America and Great Britain complained about the unfair competition.

-People in Japan assumed Japan was entitled to this dominance.
-There was something unique about the Japanese culture.
+People in Japan assumed Japan was entitled to this dominance. here was something unique about the Japanese culture.
 They would work 60 hours a week and were a superior people.

 Until China began to rise.
 Using borrowed technology and ideas, combined with cheap and industrious labor, China became a manufacturing powerhouse.
 People flocked to the cities.
 Today, the export-driven Chinese economy dominates world trade.
 Great Britain, the United States, and Japan focus on higher value-added manufacturing.